oeway/bioimage-model-zoo/docs/contribute.md

 ## Submit to BioImage.IO
 * Step 1, prepare a [`Resource Description File`](https://github.com/bioimage-io/bioimage.io/blob/master/docs/resource-description-file.md)(RDF)
-    The basic RDF fields can be used to describe resource types including `dataset`, `notebook`, `application` and other potential resources.

-    Specifically for AI models, please refer to the extended model fields [here](https://github.com/bioimage-io/configuration/).
+    - For models (type=`model`), please refer to the extended model fields [here](https://github.com/bioimage-io/configuration/).

-    For applications, while you can use RDF to describe your software, it is recommended to build BioEngine Apps such that users can directly try and use them in BioImage.IO.
+    - For applications (type=`application`), while you can use the basic RDF format to describe your software, it is recommended to build BioEngine Apps such that users can directly try and use them in BioImage.IO.
 See [here](https://github.com/bioimage-io/bioimage.io/blob/master/docs/build-bioengine-apps.md) for more details.

+    - For datasets (type=`dataset`), notebooks (type=`notebook`) and other potential resources, you can use the [basic RDF format](https://github.com/bioimage-io/bioimage.io/blob/master/docs/resource-description-file.md).

 * Step 2, save the RDF file in one of the public git hosting website, it is recommended to store the RDF file in your project git repository on Github/Gitlab/Bitbucket (make sure it's a public repo).
 Alternatively, you can post it on [Gist](https://gist.github.com/), copy the the **raw** url to the actual file content.